Does Romans really teach the law has been abolished? The answer is, emphatically no.

 In Romans 3, Paul is talking about those who are all under sin.
 They are disobedient to the law of YHVH.
 According to Moses, if you disobey YHVH’s laws, you’ll have cursing and death.
 This is also known as the law of sin, or the law of sin and death (because sin leads to death).

-We can restate Romans 3:20 by filling in Paul’s ellipses as: “For by works of the law of sin no human being will be justified in his sight, since through the law of YHVH comes knowledge of sin.”
+We can possibly restate Romans 3:20 by filling in Paul’s ellipses as: “For by works of the law (of sin) no human being will be justified in his sight, since through the law (of YHVH) comes knowledge of sin.”
+Then again, we can read it simply as it’s written and assume both instances refer to the law of YHVH.
+It’s hard to be definitive here.

 We are not supposed to allow sin, as define by the law of YHVH, to reign in our lives.
 We are not under the law of sin, but the law of grace.